grahamhz/pane-switcher/readme.md

 This may seem complex, but it's really not.
 I've tried to explain the majority of the functionality there.
 It's really just there to push the popup onto the stack, making sure that it's fully compiled and set up with its directive attributes.

 >Note:
->You'll notice I defined it on the 'control' object.
+>You'll notice I defined it on the `control` object.
 This is so the controller can access and call the function later.

 ##### Let's Pop that Popup
 At this point, popping a popup is super easy!
 Let's define that functionality.